cytoscape/cytoscape-manual/docs/Network_Analyzer.md

 ![](_static/images/Network_Analyzer/AnalyzerResultsPanel.png)

 The results have multiple tabs, accessible via the buttons on the bottom of the panel.
-Details on the network parameters can be found **[here](http://med.bioinf.mpi-inf.mpg.de/netanalyzer/help/2.7/index.html#complex)**.
+Details on the network metrics can be found **[here](http://med.bioinf.mpi-inf.mpg.de/netanalyzer/help/2.7/index.html#complex)**.

-<a id="analysis_parameters"> </a>
+<a id="analysis_metrics"> </a>
--   **Simple Parameters**
+-   **Simple Metrics**

 -   **Node Degree Distribution**